jhenry19/jhenry19/README.md

 ### Hi there 👋

 I'm Julian and I am a student at the University of Vermont studying Computer Science, with a minor in business.
 I am also the treasurer of the Lawrence Debate Team here at UVM.
+I am proficient in Python, Java, C++, C, HTML, CSS, and Javascript.
+I'm slowly putting more of my projects on GitHub so eventually you will be able to see examples of that, but for now if you have any specific questions about what I can do, please don't hesitate to reach out.

 I'm currently looking for an internship for the summer of 2023.
 I'm locating in Burlington, VT.
 <!--